vineeth-yasa/f1-race-insights-de-project/README.md

 - Raw data is dumped into an S3 bucket for storage.
 - There are 2 dags created, one setup to ingest the latest available results from the api.
 - The other dag to ingest historical race results data either for a specified race or a complete season.
-- The pipline is made to be idempotent ensuring that reprocessing a certain result doesn't create duplicates in our storage location ensuring safety during backfills.
+- The pipeline is made to be idempotent ensuring that reprocessing a certain result doesn't create duplicates in our storage location ensuring safety during backfills.
 ### 2. Data Processing:

 - A Lambda function is triggered on an S3 put event to clean and process the raw data and store the processed results in another processed S3 bucket in parquet.